 - Solution: If the update process crashes or freezes, try running the update in Safe Mode (Windows) or using a minimal boot (macOS) to minimize potential conflicts with other software.
 Disable any unnecessary background processes or applications that might be consuming system resources during the update.
 Ensure you have a stable internet connection during the update process.

-Driver Update Rollback
+Rollback the Driver Update

 - Problem: After updating the driver, you encounter new issues or compatibility problems.